 Background

-The maintenance barn staff is responsible for maintaining all Zilker Metropolitan Park including the pool, grounds, and buildings.
+The maintenance barn staff is responsible for maintaining all Zilker Metropolitan Park, including the pool, grounds, and buildings.
 The new maintenance facility will be relocated out of the Barton Creek Watershed and into the Eanes Creek Watershed in a less-trafficked area of Zilker Park.
-The need for the new facility was first explored by PARD in 2008-2009 and included the performance of an intensive cultural resources survey with shovel testing and backhoe trenching of the western part of Zilker Park under Texas Antiquities Permit 6512; the site was found to be acceptable.
+The need for the new facility was first explored by PARD in 2008 to 2009 and included the performance of an intensive cultural resources survey with shovel testing and backhoe trenching of the western part of Zilker Park under Texas Antiquities Permit 6512; the site was found to be acceptable.
 The Public Works Department was engaged to manage the project in 2015.
 After several years of coordination with the Development Services Department, a site development permit for the project was released in spring 2020.

 Project Description